Ginasonia98/Rainbow-Food-Journal/README.md

 Progress:
-1.Planning the design to have an attractive UI 2.Create a project using the existing api
+1.Planning the design to have an attractive UI 2.Create a project using the existing API